This post may contain affiliate links.

 Whether your child is going to be in a general or special education classroom during his or her new school day one of the best tools you can take with you when you visit school is your camera.

 Take pictures of everything that may be part of your child’s day (let the teacher know what you are doing ahead of time, of course).
 Photograph the front of the new school, the hallway they will walk down, the door to their new classroom(s), their desk, the playground, the cafeteria, anything they may encounter.
 If your child enjoys looking at photos on the computer, make a slideshow of these pictures that creates a “story” of how his or her school day will go.
 If not, print out the photos and make a book of your own with a program like Snapfish or Canva.

 Review the pictures, talking to your child about the days ahead and the places and faces they will see.
 If your student is older, they may even want to create their own slideshow.
 Make the pictures available and let them get creative with how they use them.
 The key is, the more they look at the photos, the more comfortable they will be with the environment.

 For high school students, even a yearbook can be helpful.
 If they are just beginning high school, ask the school if there is a past yearbook available that you can purchase or borrow for your student.

 About Me page

 Creating an About Me page or book to be distributed to anyone who comes in contact with your child will help staff identify your student and better support them.
-One of the best things you can do to prepare your student for school is to prepare the school for him or her.
+One of the best things you can do to prepare your student for a new school year is to prepare the school for him or her.